-In pharmaceuticals, sales of generic drugs were up, and Artz, an antiosteoarthritis product that is one of the Company's mainstay products, maintained sales of essentially the same level as seen in the previous fiscal year.
-However, Procylin, a drug to treat chronic artery occlusive disease, and Adofeed, a pain- and inflammation-relieving plaster, experienced a decline in sales as the impacts of drug price revisions could not be completely absorbed.
-In medical devices, sales were up for Seprafilm, an anti-adhesive absorbent barrier.
-Due to these factors, in the fiscal year under review, net sales for pharmaceuticals and medical devices decreased 1.6% year on year, to ¥78,395 million.
+In pharmaceuticals, sales of Lipidil, an anti-hyperlipidemia product, and generic drugs were up, while Artz, an antiosteoarthritis product that is one of the Company's mainstay products, maintained sales of essentially the same level as seen in the previous fiscal year.
+However, Procylin, a drug to treat chronic artery occlusive disease, and Adofeed, a pain- and inflammation-relieving plaster, experienced a decline in sales.
+In medical devices, sales were up for Separafilm, an anti-adhesive absorbent barrier.
+Due to these factors, in the fiscal year under review, net sales for pharmaceuticals and medical devices increased 2.0% year on year, to ¥79,941 million.